opendata-swiss/metadata.swiss/opendata.swiss/metadata/meta_harvester/README.md

 # Endpoint for the piveau-pipes instance (for triggering pipes)
 PIVEAU_PIPES_ENDPOINT="http://localhost:8090"

+# The maximum number of pipes to run concurrently
+MAX_CONCURRENT_RUNS=5
 ```

 The script will automatically load these variables when executed.